Intelligent-Instruments-Lab/iil.is/src/routes/news/airwaves22.md

 <CaptionedImage
 src="news/stak.png"
 alt="Inni event at Stak"
-caption="a flyer for Inni's event at Stak"/>
+caption="A flyer for Inni's event at Stak"/>
 <br />